websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Concurrent Operations**: Concurrent backup creation, restores, or uploads or not supported.
 However, concurrent downloads are supported.

-* **Resource Allocation**: The RAM and number of CPUs allocated to the Backup service are determined by your subscription plan.
-The default allocation is 2 CPUs and 1 GB of RAM for the service.
+* **Resource Allocation**: The RAM and number of vCPUs allocated to the Backup service are determined by your subscription plan.
+The default allocation is 2 vCPUs and 1 GB of RAM for the service.

 * **Upload/Download Speed**: The speed of backup uploads or downloads is limited by your internet connection speed and the size of the backup.
 It may take up to several hours to download a backup with a very slow connection.